 Shortly, the trail began to climb.
 It didn’t feel too strenuous, but we soon found ourselves high above the lake.
 The view over the water and the mountains in the distance was beautiful!
 We could see a couple small kayakers cruising on the lake below.
 The drizzle strengthened, making the rocks and trail a bit slick.

 Before we knew it, we were at the base of Holland Falls.
 There are multiple cascades, the tallest one being about 50 feet.
-To get a good view of the falls, a little rock scrambling is involved.
-It was chilly just below the falls with the combo of rain, mist from the waterfall, and wind.
+To get a good view of the waterfall, a little rock scrambling is involved.
+It was chilly just below the falls with the combo of rain, mist from the plummeting water, and wind.
 There was quite a bit of water flowing after the recent precipitation.

 After admiring Holland Falls for a bit, we headed back down the trail the way we came.
-Next on our adventure was heading to a larch grove to see North America’s largest larch.
+Next on our adventure was heading to Girard Grove to see North America’s largest larch.

 What to Bring to Hike to Holland Falls